ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

   name: julia-1.10
 ---

-# Chapter 5: Graph Gluing
+# Chapter 5: Graph gluing using pushout

 :::{attention}
 This chapter will engage you in deep relational thinking!